anjannair/Rufus-Discord-Bot/README.md

 # Rufus

 Rufus is a dicord bot with the intention of replacing MEE6.
-This uses javascript as its programming language and has no SQL database to change the prefix.
+The intention is to make bots open sourced and so that more people build bots using Discords extensive API.

-The extensive guide to building a Javascript bot can be found [here](discordjs.guide).
+The extensive guide to building a Javascript bot can be found [here](https://www.discordjs.guide).

-This is no way affliated to the company Rufus
+This is no way affliated to the company Rufus.

 <div align="center">
 <img src="https://github.com/anjannair/Rufus-Discord-Bot/blob/master/images/Rufus.png" >